 If you love dinosaurs, Denver is the place to be.
 The city lies on some of the most fossil-rich land in the world, which means finding a piece of prehistoric history is as easy as walking your dog.
-Just ask a guy in Littleton—that’s how he found parts of a T. rex.
+Just ask a guy in Littleton—that’s how he found parts of a T-rex.
 Here’s a look at the Denver area’s dinosaurs.

 1301 19th St., Golden

 Stand exactly where a dinosaur stood 68 million years before you!
 This half-mile hiking trail is full of trace fossils, which are the footprints and marks made by animals walking or crawling.
-To get to the trail, park in the lot west of the Ford dealership on 19th Street, just east of U.S. Highway 6 in Golden, then take the bike path west and follow the trail south about a quarter mile.
+To get to the trail, park in the lot west of the Ford dealership on 19th Street, just east of U.S. Highway 6 in Golden, then take the bike path west and follow the trail south for about a quarter-mile.

 3050 Illinois St., Golden

 Owned by the City of Golden, Fossil Trace Golf Club is not only a great place to get in a challenging round, but also a unique way to spot prehistoric history.
-Triceratops footprints as well as other fossils can be seen adjacent to the 12th green.
+Triceratops footprints, as well as other fossils, can be seen adjacent to the 12th green.
 Also, inside the main doors of the clubhouse, there is an exhibit that gives information about the tracks and fossils uncovered on the site.
 For the non-golfing crowd, the footprints can be accessed at the corner of 6th Avenue and 19th Street.